 Social media.
 Customers are increasingly turning to social media to voice their impressions of your programs and services, and your support for students and other customers.
 They may provide this information through social interactions you mediate or through independent or student- and other customer-initiated means.
 All of these can be valuable sources of information for your organization.
+Negative commentary can be a valuable source for improvement, innovation, and immediate service recovery.
 Organizations need to become familiar with vehicles for monitoring and tracking this information.